Soniasweety14/sql-data-warehouse-project/README.md

 # Data Warehouse Project and Analytics Project
 ---
 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+In this project, I built a complete data warehousing and analytics solution—from designing and creating the data warehouse to generating meaningful and actionable insights from the data.

+Through this project, I applied industry best practices used in data engineering and analytics, including data organization, transformation, and analysis.
+The goal of this work was to demonstrate my ability to build a structured data warehouse and use it to support data-driven decision-making.

+This project is part of my portfolio and reflects my practical skills in data engineering, data warehousing, and analytics.
 ***

 ---